-Last updated on August 30th, 2023 at 11:19 am
+Last updated on December 26th, 2023 at 06:39 pm

-Tip 1: Set Up a Local Bank Account
+Tip 1: Set up a local bank account

-Creating a new bank account in Spain can really help lay the foundation for your new life here.
+Creating a new bank account in Spain can help lay the foundation for your new life here.
 You’ll be required to show official documents, including:

 - Photo ID, such as your passport